 Since the 2020 vintage, wine-legally defined DAC area (specific wine-growing region) in the Austrian wine-growing region of Lower Austria (generic wine-growing region).
 See under Wachau.

 The terrain is mostly shallow with high and therefore heat-retaining mineral content.
 The soils are mainly made up of loess, sand and rigsols.
-In some terraced areas, the humus layer is no thicker than 50 centimetres, with bare granite underneath.
+In some terraced areas the humus layer is no thicker than 50 cm, below which there is bare granite.
 The Atlantic-Pannonian mixed climate is characterised by the moisture-giving Danube, which has a heat-increasing effect through reflection.
-An important factor for the special climate is the large temperature difference between day and night, which has a positive effect.
-The Wachau was designated a UNESCO World Heritage Site in the category "Cultural Landscape" in 2000.
+An important factor for the special climate is the large temperature difference between day and night, which has a very positive effect on viticulture.

-The Wachau wine-growing communities extend mainly to the left and some to the right of the Danube.
-The communities on the left bank with their most important vineyards (Lagen) are:
+The Wachau wine-growing communities mainly extend to the left and some to the right of the Danube.
+Flohhaxn, Himmelstiege, Honivogl and Katzensprung are old vineyards that no longer exist and are now used as names for branded wines.
+The municipalities on the left bank with their vineyards are:

-Dürnstein (cadastral communities Dürnsteiner Waldhütten, Oberloiben, Unterloiben) with Heudürr, Höhereck, Hollerin, Kaiserberg (Subriede Lichtensteinerin), Kellerberg (Subrieden Wunderburg, Küss den Pfennig), Liebenberg, Pfaffenberg, Schlossberg, Schütt and Supperin.
+The municipality comprises the cadastral communities Dürnsteiner Waldhütten, Oberloiben, Rothenhof and Unterloiben with the vineyards Heudürr, Höhereck, Hollerin, Kaiserberg (Subriede Lichtensteinerin), Kellerberg (Subrieden Wunderburg, Küss den Pfennig), Liebenberg, Pfaffenberg, Schlossberg, Schütt and Supperin.

-Loiben (Dürnstein cadastral communities Oberloiben, Unterloiben) with Bockfüßl, Dinstlgarten, Frauenweingarten, Hochstrasser, Klostersatz, Kreutles, Loibenberg (Subrieden Langen Zung, Rauheneck, Rothenberg, Süßenberg), Mühlpoint, Oberhauser, Pichlhof, Rothenhof, Schütt, Setzen, Steinertal, Trum and Wandl.
+The municipality consists of the districts Oberloiben and Unterloiben with the vineyards Bockfüßl, Dinstlgarten, Frauenweingarten, Hochstrasser, Klostersatz, Kreutles, Loibenberg (Subrieden Langen Zung, Rauheneck, Rothenberg, Süßenberg), Mühlpoint, Oberhauser, Pichlhof, Rothenhof, Schütt, Setzen, Steinertal, Trum and Wandl.